olmallet81/GALGO/README.md

 ```
 $ g++ -fopenmp -std=c++11 -O3 -Wall example.cpp -o run
 ```
-GALGO is set to use the maximum number of threads available by default when OpenMP is enabled, you can reduce this value insidethe header Galgo.hpp.
+GALGO is set to use the maximum number of threads available by default when OpenMP is enabled, you can reduce this value inside the header Galgo.hpp.

 ## Ouput